 ⭐️ Physical Development

-Forest school sessions are all about physical activity that enhance students’ motor skills and boosts their stamina.
+Forest school sessions are about physical activity enhancing students’ motor skills and boosting their stamina.

 ⭐️ Better Mental Health